|Study location||Hungary, Budapest|

-The program focuses on the life-style and on mental-physical activity which are key factors in saving and promoting health.
-Students will become acquainted with the holistic concept of health, the basic elements of healthy lifestyle, especially focusing on physical exercise, relaxation, smoking cessation and alcohol consumption.
-Major models of health behaviour will be discussed regarding both life-style change and long-term maintenance of the desired lifestyle.
+The program focuses on lifestyle and on mental-physical activity which are key factors in saving and promoting health.
+Students will become acquainted with the holistic concept of health, and the basic elements of a healthy lifestyle, especially focusing on physical exercise, relaxation, smoking cessation and alcohol consumption.
+Major models of health behaviour will be discussed regarding both lifestyle change and long-term maintenance of the desired lifestyle.

 The supervisors at the doctoral school support their students’ research work and introduce them into the field of professional and academic public life relying on the research findings, qualifications as researchers and teachers in their academic field, and participation in various international research projects.

-The Institute of Health Promotion and Sport Sciences is a well-organized educational and research community of highly qualified teachers in physical education, sport sciences, psychology, medical biology and sports-economy.
+The Institute of Health Promotion and Sport Sciences is a well-organized educational and research community of highly qualified teachers in physical education, sports sciences, psychology, medical biology and sports economy.
 A well-equipped sport-psycho-physiological laboratory is also at the disposal of researchers.
 Publication activity is one of the most outstanding in the Faculty and results are regularly presented at national and international scientific conferences and congresses.
-Books on the placebo effect, on the psycho-visceral relationships as well as on the electromagnetic sensitivity and modern health worries represent unmatched scientific knowledge.
+Books on the placebo effect, on psycho-visceral relationships as well as on electromagnetic sensitivity and modern health worries represent unmatched scientific knowledge.

 One of the major strengths of the Institute is the combination and integration of different disciplines which generate interesting and attractive projects and outstanding research.
 Another important feature is the warm and friendly interpersonal spirit which includes a large number of interested, active and dedicated PhD and MA/MSc students.